Diploma in Fashion Marketing and Merchandising Management

 Pricing, Costs & Value Perception

-Effect of brand, exclusivity, materials, craftsmanship on price
+- Effect of brand, exclusivity, materials, and craftsmanship on price

 Promotion & Communication